CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/README.md

     --nv template-project-name_amd64-cuda-dev-latest-root.sif
 # --env PROJECT_ROOT_AT is used by the entrypoint to install the project
 # *.sif is the downloaded image.
-# -c to not mount all home to avoid spoiling reproducibility
+# -c to not mount all the home drectory to avoid spoiling reproducibility
 # --nv to use NVIDIA GPUs
 ```